 Lombard Street in San Francisco is known as the “curviest in America,” but city residents know that’s a big lie.
-Local San Franciscans know that’s a big lie.
-Vermont Street in Potrero Hill is the curviest street in San Francisco, and therefore in the world.
+Vermont Street in Potrero Hill is the curviest street in San Francisco, and therefore in the US.
 Good thing too, because if it were in some other city they probably wouldn’t spend every Easter dressing up in costumes and racing down dangerous curves on the tiny Big Wheels tricycles designed for Kindergarteners.

 Before the event starts, officials ride down the hill blaring a siren to warn pedestrians.
 Here’s an example of an “official” warning tricycle, this one carrying a girl dressed as Princess Leia.
 Note that the buns in her hair are actually big wheels.